go-air/pal/docs/design/archi.md

-Gillian [5] is also language agnostic, however it is based on modelling full programs by symbolic execution in a given IR (GIL) whereas pal only symbolically executes the numeric _Values_ in pointer arithmetic, allowing the caller to model these values in many different ways.
+Gillian [5] is also language agnostic, however it is based on modelling full programs by symbolic execution in a given IR (GIL) whereas pal only symbolically executes the numeric _index_ in pointer arithmetic, allowing the caller to model these index in many different ways.

 Golang's pointer analysis [8] is Anderson style with less flexibility, dependency on an ssa package specific to Go.